IERoboticsAILab/led_truss/README.md

 - **Heart-rate effect fails**: Install Playwright Chromium (`python -m playwright install chromium`)
 - **API not accessible**: Check firewall settings and ensure port 8000 is open
 - **CORS issues**: Modify `allow_origins` in `app/main.py` for production use
+- **Some LEDs not working**: Individual LEDs may burn out over time; adjust LED count in configuration if needed

 ---